 Cryotherapy is commonly used to treat sun-damaged skin lesions (solar keratosis), warty growths of the skin (seborrhoeic warts), viral warts (verrucae) and early forms of skin cancer (intra-epidermal carcinoma or Bowen’s disease)

 The treatment will produce soreness and a stinging sensation.
 It may be painful.
 This will depend on the site of the skin problem and the length of the freeze considered necessary.

 What should I expect after treatment?

 It is normal to experience some discomfort following cryotherapy.
 Immediately after treatment, marked redness and swelling may develop.
 A scab or crust may then form, which will eventually fall away leaving normal skin underneath.
-This process may take several days and you may want to cover the area with a plaster.
+This process may take several days and you may want to cover the area with a plaster especially if entering into an environment where there is a risk of infection.
 It is important to keep the area clean during this healing phase.
-Vaseline can be used if you decide to leave it uncovered.
-Occasionally, you may prescribe Fucibet or Fucidin H cream to settle down the inflammation and this should be used twice a day for 5-7 days.
+Vaseline can be massaged into the crust daily when it is uncovered.
+This helps to soften the scab and improve the final appearance of the scar.
+Occasionally, you may be prescribed Fucibet or Fucidin H cream to settle down the inflammation if there are signs of infection and this should be used twice a day for 5-7 days.

 What problems may occur?

 Sometimes freezing on a sensitive skin will produce a clear water or blood blister.
 If this occurs simply puncture the roof of the blister with a clean needle (preferably sterilized by placing in boiling water) and let any fluid out.
 Repeat this until it no longer refills.
 Do not remove the roof of the blister as it creates a protective barrier for the healing skin underneath.